lightning/bolts/01-messaging.md

 The format for each individual type is defined by a specification in this repository.
 The type follows the _it's ok to be odd_ rule, so nodes MAY send _odd_-numbered types without ascertaining that the recipient understands it.

-A sending node:
-  - MUST NOT send an evenly-typed message not listed here without prior negotiation.
-  - MUST NOT send evenly-typed TLV records in the `extension` without prior negotiation.
-  - If it doesn't include `extension` fields:
-    - MUST omit the `extension` TLV stream entirely.

-A receiving node:
-  - upon receiving a message of _odd_, unknown type:
-    - MUST ignore the received message.
-  - upon receiving a message of _even_, unknown type:
-    - MUST fail the channels.
-  - upon receiving a message with an `extension` containing an _even_, unknown type:
-    - MUST fail the channels.

 The messages are grouped logically into five groups, ordered by the most significant bit that is set:

   - Setup & Control (types `0`-`31`): messages related to connection setup, control, supported features, and error reporting (described below)